On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Hard Instances Lead to Overfitting

 Let us now turn to the more standard setting where we train the model with the entire training set.
-To nonetheless analyze the influence of instance difficulty in this scenario, we divide the training set $\gD$ into $10$ non-overlapping groups $\{\gG_i\}_{i = 0}^9$, with $\gG_i = \{\vx \in \gD | 0.1 \times i \leq d(\vx) < 0.1 \times (i + 1)\}$.
-That is, $\gG_0$ is the hardest group, whereas $\gG_9$ is the easiest one.
-We then train an RN18 model on the entire CIFAR10 training set using PGD adversarial training and monitor the training behavior of the different groups.
+To nonetheless analyze the influence of instance difficulty in this scenario, we divide the training set $\gD$ into $10$ non-overlapping groups $\{\gG_i\}_{i = 0}^9$, with $\gG_i = \{\vx \in \gD | 0.1 \times i \leq d(\vx, \gA_{PGD}) < 0.1 \times (i + 1)\}$, where $d(\vx, \gA_{PGD})$ is the difficulty of $\vx$ based on PGD attacks.
+That is, $\gG_0$ is the easiest group, whereas $\gG_9$ is the hardest one.
+We then train a RN18 model on the entire CIFAR10 training set by PGD adversarial training and monitor the training behavior of the different groups.
 In particular, in Figure~\ref{subfig:loss_by_group}, we plot the average loss of the instances in the groups $\gG_0$, $\gG_3$, $\gG_6$ and $\gG_9$.
-The resulting curves show that, in the early training stages, the model first fits the easy instances, as evidenced by the average loss of group $\gG_9$ decreasing much faster than that of the other groups.
-By contrast, in the late training phase, the model tries to fit the more and more difficult instances, with the average loss of groups $\gG_0$ and $\gG_3$ decreasing much faster than that of the other groups.
+The results show that, in the early training stages, the model first fits the easy instances, as evidenced by the average loss of group $\gG_0$ decreasing much faster than that of the other groups.
+By contrast, in the late training phase, the model tries to fit the more difficult instances, with the average loss of groups $\gG_9$ and $\gG_6$ decreasing much faster than that of the other groups.
 In this period, however, the robust test error (solid grey line) increases, which indicates that adversarial overfitting arises from the model's attempt to fit the hard adversarial instances.

 In addition to average losses, inspired by~\cite{ilyas2019adversarial}, which showed that the penultimate layer's activations of a robust model correspond to its \textit{robust features} that cannot be misaligned by adversarial attacks, we monitor the group-wise average magnitudes of the penultimate layer's activations.
-As shown in Figure~\ref{subfig:feature_by_group}, the model first focuses on extracting robust features for the easy instances, as evidenced by the comparatively large activations of the instances in $\gG_9$.
-In the late phase of training, the slope of the curves for more and more difficult instances increases significantly, bridging the gap between easy and hard instances.
-This further indicates that the model focuses more on the hard instances in the later training phase, at which point it starts overfitting.
+As shown in Figure~\ref{subfig:feature_by_group}, the model first focuses on extracting robust features for the easy instances, as evidenced by the comparatively large activations of the instances in $\gG_0$.
+In the late phase of training, the norm of the activations of the hard instances increases significantly, bridging the gap between easy and hard instances.
+This further indicates that the model focuses more on the hard instances in the later phase, at which point it starts overfitting.